ghaiklor/iterm-fish-fisher-osx/README.md

 - `errno-grep` function allows to search POSIX error codes and their messages.
 - `fzy` plugin adds a hotkey <key>Ctrl</key>+<key>R</key> that allows to show and search in your command history.
 - `license` function for generating GitHub license in your current folder.
-- Plugin `pisces` that helps to you work with paired symbols like `()` or `''` in the command line.
 - `pj` function allows to easily jump between your favorite directories.
 It installs with configured `~/Library/Projects` folder, so you can jump to any of your projects by calling `pj <PROJECT_FOLDER_NAME>`.
 - `shark` function build sparklines right in your terminal.
-- `fuck` function, I believe, everyone heard of it and what's doing.
 - `upto` function gets you to a parent folder.
 I.e. you're inside `a/b/c/d/e/`, calling `upto b` will navigate you into `a/b`.
 - `z` function shows the most recent and frequently visited folders, so you can go there without typing `cd` everytime.